JaiprakashChoudhary/JaiprakashChoudhary/README.md

 _Influence : The Pshychology of Persuasion_ by Robert B. Cialdini<br>
 _Behave : The Biology of Humans at Our Best and Worst_ by Robert M. Sapolsky<br>
 _The Black Swan : The impact of the Highly Improbable_ by Nassim Nicholas Taleb<br>
+_The Biggest Bluff : How I Learned to Pay Attention, Master Myself, and Win_ by Maria Konnikova<br> _The Biology of Belief_ by Bruce H. Lipton<br>

 **Health**<br>
 _How Not to Die_ by Michael Greger<br>
 _Why We Sleep_ by Matthew Walker<br>
+_Don't loose your mind, loose your weight_ by Rujuta Diwekar <br>

 **Poetry**<br>
 _Rashmirathi_ by Ramdhari Singh Dinkar<br>